DeeKahy/SoulRealm/content/dnd/first campaign/Blood cult estate/Encounters/Basement encounter.md

-Here the players encounter Landemere Vane Who is part of the blood cult and whos mother is the "maser"
+Here the players encounter Landemere Vane Who is part of the blood cult and whos mother is the "master"

 ## Setting the Scene
 > *"As you descend into the basement, the temperature drops noticeably.
 Magical lights flicker along the stone walls, illuminating a circular chamber filled with arcane equipment.
 In the center stands a disheveled man in tattered robes, frantically scribbling notes at a desk covered in scrolls.
 He looks up suddenly, his eyes widening in shock and anger."*